artisan-roaster-scope/artisan/_docs/03-setup.md

 ### Settings- Load, Load Recent, Save

 Menu>Help> is where you go to load and save settings.
 Load Recent is a shortcut to settings you have recently used.
+You can use Artisan with more than roaster by saving two sets of settings and then using Load Recent to change between roasters.

 ### Information for Troubleshooting